 A student who finds it necessary to interrupt his/her studies at Haigazian University may apply to the Registrar for a leave of absence prior to leaving the University.
 After obtaining a leave of absence, a student may be absent from Haigazian University for two semesters.
 Students whose leave of absence exceeds two semesters are considered automatically withdrawn from the University.
+To return to the University, students are required to readmit by filling the Readmission Form and paying the readmission fee.
 A leave of absence is granted for financial, medical or personal reasons.
 A leave of absence will not be granted to those whose purpose is to transfer to another institution.
 To return to the University, students need to reactivate their files by filling the Reactivation Form for Returning Students.
 Returning students may register during the registration period for current students or during the drop and add period, after reactivating their files.

 Dismissal from the University

 Students on academic probation who fail to remove their probation by the end of the semester may be dropped from the University, unless they have not failed any of the courses for which they had registered during the previous semester and they have attained a semester average of at least 70.
 Repeated probation may result in dismissal from the University.